yazinsai/woocommerce/readme.txt

-=== Plugin Name ===
+=== White Payments ===
 Contributors: jamesmay
 Donate link: https://whitepayments.com/
 Tags: white, payments, whitepayments, middle east payments, credit card, middle east payment gateway, payment gateway, whitepayments.com
 Requires at least: 3.0.1
 Tested up to: 4.1.0
-Stable tag: 2.0.3
+Stable tag: 2.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-White makes accepting online payments in the Middle East ridiculously easy.
-No payment gateway, no merchant account.
-Get started in under 5 minutes.
+White makes it easy to accept online payments (credit and debit cards) in the Middle East.
+No setup fees, no monthly fees.
+Start in 5 minutes!

 == Description ==

-White is a full-stack payments solution, that allows you to process online payments on your website or mobile app.

-> If you're using Wordpress & WooCommerce, then you're in for a special treat!
+White is the only payment solution you need to start accepting online payments.
+That's right, no merchant accounts, no payment gateways and no visits to the bank.
+Get started online, and in under 5 minutes. (*Currently only available to companies in the Middle East*)

+= Using Wordpress + WooCommerce? =

+Then you're going to love this!

-We've developed this WooCommerce plugin to make integrating your store with White a walk in the park!
-In the same time it would take you to make a cup of coffee, you could be up and running with online payments in the Middle East!
+This WooCommerce plugin makes integrating your store with White a walk in the park!
+In the same time it would take you to make a cup of some great turkish coffee, you could be up and running with online payments!

-That's right.
 Doesn't matter if you're in Bahrain or the UAE, it'll work fine either way.

 == Requirements ==